Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

-The Sea Cargo Charter is a framework for assessing and disclosing the climate alignment of chartering activities.
-The Sea Cargo Charter creates common global baselines that are consistent with and supportive of society’s goals to better enable charterers to align their chartering activities with responsible environmental impacts.
+The Sea Cargo Charter is a framework for assessing and disclosing the climate alignment of chartering activities of charterers and shipowners.
+While the Sea Cargo Charter has from its inception been opened to charterers, recognising the key role played by shipowners in the decarbonisation of shipping, the Sea Cargo Charter adapted its framework in 2024 to also allow shipowners who do not necessarily charter-in vessels to join.
+The Sea Cargo Charter creates common global baselines that are consistent with and supportive of society’s goals to better enable charterers and shipowners to measure and align their chartering activities with responsible environmental impacts.
 The four principles constituting the Sea Cargo Charter are:

 - Assessment